jaimedantas/Numerical-Computation-Scilab/README.md

-# Numerical-Computation-Scilab
+# Numerical Computation with Scilab
-Several Numerical Computational Methods in Scilb (2013)
+You can find here several numerical computational methods developed in Scilb.